 During the fiscal year ended January 31, 2004, the Company adopted an equity settled stock option plan whereby the Company can reserve approximately 20% of its outstanding shares for issuance to Eligible Persons (as defined by the policies of the TSX Venture Exchange and/or National Instrument 45-106).
 Under the plan, the exercise price of each option equals the market price of the Company's stock as calculated on the date of grant.
-These options can be granted for a maximum term of 10 years, and are subject to a vesting provision whereby 12.5% are exercisable on the date of the grant and 12.5% become exercisable every three months thereafter.
-All options will be vested after twenty one months.
+These options can be granted for a maximum term of 10 years.

-During the three month period ended April 30, 2016, no stock options (2015 - nil) with an exercise price of \$nil (2015 - \$nil) were exercised for total proceeds of \$nil (2015 - \$nil).
+During the nine month period ended October 31, 2016, no stock options (2015 - nil) at an averaged exercise price of \$nil (2015 - \$nil) were exercised for total proceeds of \$nil (2015 - \$nil).